LeeT27/scatterV/README.md

 Since the 7-segment displays share segment lines across all digits, different numbers cannot be displayed without multiplexing.
 My solution to this was creating the `segment_decoder` module, which takes a decimal digit and then converts it into 8 bits corresponding to each segment with the correct lighting arrangement.

 Since the 7-segment display needs time to light up due to the nature of transistors, I had to slow down the switching speed of the LEDs.
 I did this by creating a software clock from a 100 MHz hardware clock that runs a tick every 16,384 cycles for a refresh rate of 763 Hz.
 The display is fast enough that the human eye cannot see the flickering and not too fast to the point the transistor can't switch.
 The software clock selects a different digit to write every software tick via a 3-to-8 decoder.

+### Implementaion Flow
+Now that my constraints and I/O was properly configured, I just have to program device by running these 3 processes:
+- Synthesis: Translate SystemVerilog into logic gates
+- Implementation: Route the design by mapping into LUTs and BRAM
+- Bitstream Generation:
+After these, I clicked "Program Device", programming my FPGA board

 ## Overall Reflection